userbiltcreative/Adobe-andtoid-get-started/user-auth-ui/guide/user-auth.markdown

 This guide will assume that you have installed all software and completed all of the steps in [the Getting Started guide](https://creativesdk.adobe.com/docs/android/#/articles/gettingstarted/index.html).

 - _Your Client ID must be [approved for **Production Mode** by Adobe](https://creativesdk.zendesk.com/hc/en-us/articles/204601215-How-to-complete-the-Production-Client-ID-Request) before you release your app._
+- _Make sure you have the Redirect URI that you receieved during the "Registering Your Application" section of [the Getting Started guide](https://creativesdk.adobe.com/docs/android/#/articles/gettingstarted/index.html).
+We will use during this guide._

 <a name="config"></a>